-

 Certain contraindications exist when planning an out of hospital birth.
 These include but are not limited to:

-• Planned OOH TOLAC is contraindicated in some cases in accordance with the SCM policy on Trial Of Labour After Cesarean Section (TOLAC)
+- Planned OOH TOLAC is contraindicated in some cases in accordance with the SCM policy on Vaginal Birth After Cesarean (VBAC)

 PREPARATION